 The Stonewall Jackson Hotel is a Historic Hotel of America located in the heart of downtown Staunton.
-It was first opened in 1924, built in Colonial Revivalist Style, and went through two restorations: one in 2006 and another in 2018.
+It first opened in 1924, built in a Colonial Revivalist Style.
+Then it went through two restorations: one in 2006 and another in 2018.

 The inside is attractive but our favorite parts are actually outside, ripe for photography!
-The main entrance to the hotel is set up with pretty white rocking chairs.
-If you continue to walk south towards Kalorama Street, from 24 S. Market Street where the hotel's entrance is, you'll see a pretty garden on your right, pictured below.
+Pretty white rocking chairs sit at the main entrance to the hotel.
+If you continue to walk south towards Kalorama Street, from 24 S. Market Street where the hotel’s entrance is, you’ll see a pretty garden on your right, pictured below.